rpgeeganage/ifto/README.md

 The purpose of this module is to work as a debugging tool during a timeout.
 It is hard to debug when a lambda exit exists with ```Task timed out after 2.00 seconds```.

-* One solution is to increase the ```Timout``` value.
+* One solution is to increase the ```Timeout``` value.
 Although this fixed the problem (sometimes), there is no guarantee that, a timeout may not occur again until proper debugging has done.

 * Another solution is to a use a module like [```Debug```](https://www.npmjs.com/package/debug) and enable logging.
 The problem is this, will create log entries irrespective of the ```timeout```.